Telltale-Modding-Group/DDS-D3DTX-Converter/README.md

 The script will then run through and convert all textures to be found in the source folder.

-**NOTE:*** Not all .d3dtx textures will work or show up properly and might even look corrupted after conversion.
+**NOTE:** Not all .d3dtx textures will work or show up properly and might even look corrupted after conversion.
 This is simply because once again, this is a very new script and I have yet to support more d3dtx texture variants.
-For the most part, any diffuse/albedo textures should work.
+For the most part, any regular diffuse/albedo textures should work.